Deep Tissue Massage Brighton

 Benefits of Deep Tissue Massage

 Deep tissue massage can alleviate pain and bring about better flexibility and posture.
 The client is often left feeling refreshed, deeply relaxed and invigorated.
 It is also a great stress reducer.

 Deep tissue massage is especially helpful for chronic aches and pains.
 It is also effective when it comes to injury rehabilitation.
-Some of the strokes used are similar to classic Swedish massage therapy, but the movement is slower and the pressure is deeper and concentrated on areas of tension and pain.
 People often notice an improved range of motion soon after a deep tissue massage.